-Objective 1: Students demonstrate progress Indicator Performance Measurement and Source Threshold Levels LA.1.1 Remediation (SI 44): Measured by the percentage of students passing remedial Math or English courses with a C grade or better compared to the three year average Green: ≥ 60% Yellow: 48% up to 60% Red: < 48% This milestone indicates student progress in preparing for s develop skills needed to succeed in college gateway courses Progress: Credits Earned (SI 28B): Measured by the percentage of program students earning 30 college credits in the academic year Green: ≥ 23% Yellow: 18% up to 23% Red: < 18% LA.1.2 This momentum point is a measurable educational attainment that was empirically correlated with the completion of a milestone and progress toward a meaningful outcome by research conducted in Washington state by Lienbach and Jenkins (2008).
-Results of this measurement gauges student program This evidence will direct further assessment of specific factors at the operational level that will guide planning and implementation of strategies to help students advance toward milestones that mark educations success.
-This indicator offers a measure of student progress toward achievement on an ambasis. ul outcome by research conducted in of this measurement gauges student progress. ors at the operational level that will guide advance toward milestones that mark
+Objective 1: Students demonstrate progress Indicator Performance Measurement and Source Threshold Levels LA.1.1 Remediation (SI 44): Measured by the percentage of students passing remedial Math or English courses with a C grade or better compared to the three year average Green: ≥ 60% Yellow: 48% up to 60% Red: < 48% This milestone indicates student progress in preparing for success by completing remedial instruction to develop skills needed to succeed in college gateway courses and beyond.
+Progress: Credits Earned (SI 28B): Measured by the percentage of program students earning 30 college credits in the academic year Green: ≥ 23% Yellow: 18% up to 23% Red: < 18% This momentum point is a measurable educational attainment that was empirically correlated with the completion of a milestone and progress toward a meaningful outcome by research conducted in Washington state by Lienbach and Jenkins (2008).
+Results of this measurement gauges student progre This evidence will direct further assessment of specific factors at the operational level that will guide planning and implementation of strategies to help students advance toward milestones that mark educations success.
+This indicator offers a measure of student progress toward achievement on an annubasis. of this measurement gauges student progress. ors at the operational level that will guide advance toward milestones that mark